Airport Route Recordings

-Airport Route Recordings or Airport Route is a dance music progressive house label based in Reykjavík, Iceland.

-Starting in 2007 as a digital download only label, Airport Routes music have received attention from some of the biggest DJs in dance.
+Airport Route Recordings or Airport Route was an independent dance music house label based in Reykjavík, Iceland.
+Their name was derived from its location on the Reykjavik - Airport road.
+It was set up in 2007 as a digital download-only label.
+As of 2026, there have been no recent updates or releases from the company, and its operational status remains unclear.

-Its biggest release to date has been from Pete Lunn with his "Seasider" album.
+Its biggest release to date has been Pete Lunn with his "Seasider" album.